 Performance at a great value for the professional line cleaner.
-Dependable performance for circulating cleaner on runs up to 300'.
+Dependable performance for circulating cleaner on runs over 300'.

 Re-circulating cleaning chemicals when line cleaning is the best choice for long draw systems over 20 feet.
 Re-circulation creates a turbulent flow that is more effective than simply allowing the cleaning chemical to soak in the line.
 Compare the results achieved when using a re-circulating pump when beer system cleaning – your customers will taste the difference!

 - Corrosion Resistant: Hard coat finish on pump components to resist cleaning chemical corrosion

 - Portable: Cordless design & quick disconnect hoses for easy transport

 - User Friendly: Case mounted On/Off switch